I have three new recipes this week for you all for a week of Christmas recipes. First up is this simple Quince, Cranberry and Persimmon Crisp.

 A friend of mine had posted on Facebook the other day that ice cream ruins apple crisps.
 There were many arguing for and against.
 The ice cream might make the crispy topping a little soggy, but that sweet creamy ice cream mixed with the crunchy topping and tart fruits makes for many delicious mouthfuls of this dessert.
 I am definitely on team ice cream with crisps.

-This is my second time participaing in Christmas week.
-2013 was my first year and I made Chocolate Raspberry Linzer Cookies, Holiday Spiced Cranberry Margaritas and Gingerbread Whoopie Pies with Poached Pears.
+I did a week of christmas recipes back in 2013 – I made Chocolate Raspberry Linzer Cookies, Holiday Spiced Cranberry Margaritas and Gingerbread Whoopie Pies with Poached Pears.
 I think I was so ambitious that year that I skipped last year.
 So I am back at it this year with this Quince Cranberry and Persimmon crisp, and two more fun recipes this week.
 One which is great for Christmas breakfast and the other a fun holiday cocktail.
-There are so many more bloggers joining in on the fun this year.
-Participants for Christmas Week year are as follows:
+But first this crisp!

 - 2 lbs quince, peeled, cored, chopped

 - 2 lbs Fuyu Persimmon, peeled, chopped

 - 1 lb cranberries, fresh or frozen ( If frozen, do not thaw)

 - ½ tsp cardamom